spack/spack-tutorial/tutorial_environments.rst

    :language: console
    :emphasize-lines: 1-2

-Notice we have the same root specs as were listed in the ``spack.yaml`` file.
+Notice that we have the same root specs as were listed in the ``spack.yaml`` file.

 """"""""""""""""""""